Cultural production:

 Co-researched and Composed by Amelie Rywalski, Olga Voiushina, & Sakumi Yamaguchi.

-Special thanks to Ibrahim Kombarji, Hanxiao Yang, Jumanah Abbas & Fabrizio Furiassi.
+Special thanks to Ibrahim Kombarji, Hanxiao Yang, Jumanah Abbas, & Fabrizio Furiassi.

 Collection of Haikus.